templep/templep.github.io/index.md

 # Program Comitees

-I will part of the PC members of the [1st Workshop on Computational Intelligence for Software Product Lines (CI4SPL)](https://ci4spl.github.io/) which will be held in conjunction with SPLC2018 in September 2018 in Gothenburg, Sweden.
+I will be a PC member of the [1st Workshop on Computational Intelligence for Software Product Lines (CI4SPL)](https://ci4spl.github.io/) which will be held in conjunction with SPLC2018 in September 2018 in Gothenburg, Sweden.

 # Teaching activites